sk-teh/docs/docs/source/meki.rst

     :type meta: string
     :param platformId: Get the platform identifier which defines how this device should be provisioned
     :type platformId: string
-    :param platformVer: Display version of the controller
+    :param platformVer: Version of the controller
     :type platformVer: string
-    :param memAvailable: Display available memory of the controller
+    :param memAvailable: Available memory of the controller
     :type memAvailable: string